Skip to main content

 Restrictions

 Dogs or bait may not be used.
+All bait must be removed at least 10 days prior to hunting.
 Hunters may not drive turkeys or shoot them while they are at roost.

 Mandatory Turkey Safety Course

 Before hunting turkeys in Delaware for the first time, all hunters age 13 and older must complete a mandatory turkey education course.
-For more information, please see inset located in bottom right corner of this page.
+For more information, please see Hunter Education Program of this guide.
 Upon successful completion of this course, hunters will need to reprint their hunting license (if they already have a license) as completion of the course will be indicated on the license.
 Hunters that have already successfully completed the course will no longer need to carry a card as proof of completion as long as their hunting license indicates they have completed the course.
 In addition, public land hunters must have an annual permit from the Division if hunting on a State Wildlife Area or from the Delaware Department of Agriculture if hunting on a State Forest.

 Public Land turkey Permits

 A permit is needed to hunt turkey on public lands.
 See Turkey Hunt Application for the permit application form to hunt on State Wildlife Areas.
 See Public Lands Hunting & Trapping for information on how to hunt on State Forest Lands.
-Hunters will no longer be eligible to receive a permit to hunt on both State Forests and State Wildlife Areas in the same season.
-The State Forest Lottery will be held after the State Wildlife Area Lottery.
-Hunters that successfully receive a State Wildlife Area permit, and applied for a State Forest permit, will have their State Forest application removed before the lottery takes place and they will not be eligible for the State Forest lottery.
-This change is being made to maximize the number of individual hunters that have an opportunity to hunt on publicly-owned land each season.
+Hunters may only receive one public land permit each season, either a State Wildlife Area, National Wildlife Refuge, or a State Forest permit.
+The State Forest Lottery will be held after the State Wildlife Area and National Wildlife Refuge Lottery.
+Hunters that successfully receive a State Wildlife Area or National Wildlife Refuge permit, and applied for a State Forest permit, will have their State Forest application removed before the lottery takes place and they will not be eligible for the State Forest lottery.
+This system maximizes the number of individual hunters that have an opportunity to hunt on public lands each season.

 Open statewide.
 Any youth from 10 years through 15 years and individuals that are non-ambulatory, and use a wheelchair for mobility, may hunt.
 Young hunters must be under direct supervision by an adult 21 years of age or older.
 Hunters 13-15 years old must have a valid Delaware junior hunting license and must have taken a Basic Hunter Safety course as well as a Delaware approved turkey hunter safety course.